Patricia S. Cowings: Career

 She did most of her research at NASA Ames Research Center.
 There she developed and patented a physiological training system called Autogenic-Feedback Training Exercise (AFTE), which enables people to learn voluntary self-control of up to 24 bodily responses in six hours.
 Her work was first tested in 1985 for (STS 51-b & STS 51c) Spacelab-3 and the first DOD shuttle mission.
 She tested her AFTE training method also on the Space J-Lab Mission (the first Japanese shuttle mission), with her work focusing on ridding of the astronaut's motion sickness.
 Later she trained four cosmonauts to control both motion sickness and low blood pressure after six months in space aboard the MIR space station.
-She found success with her biofeedback methods and continued to teach people how to control motion sickness, improve the performance of search and rescue pilots, and reduce symptoms of several patient populations suffering from nausea, dizziness and fainting.
+She found success with her biofeedback methods and continued to teach people how to control motion sickness, improve the performance of search and rescue pilots, and reduce symptoms of several patient populations experiencing nausea, dizziness and fainting.
 She has helped author several publications with her husband, Dr. William B. Toscano.
 They have a son, Christopher Michael Cowings Toscano, who traveled with them as they trained space crews.

 Today, she continues her work helping to prevent motion sickness for astronauts in space, as well as helping control motion sickness for their return home.
 She is the principal investigator of Psychophysiological Research Laboratories at NASA Ames Research Center and has held adjunct professorships in Psychiatry at UCLA and both medical and clinical psychology at the uniformed services university.
 (ARC).

+Innovation

+Cowings’ most notable innovation was the development of the autogenic-feedback training exercise (AFTE) which was a treatment method for space motion sickness in astronauts.
+The AFTE would teach future astronauts to control up to 20 physiological responses in space to overcome their sickness and to allow them to carry out their work.
+Responses included heart rate, skin conductance, muscle reactivity, blood pressure, and others which would all be affected by space and the loss of gravity.

+The Pain Point

+Cowings wanted to solve the problems that astronauts faced when trying to adapt to the environment in space.
+She wanted to develop non-medical methods to help them adapt faster.
+In the early 1980s, Cowings recognized that many astronauts faced space sickness, and studied its psychological and biological impact.
+Initially in her project, she would induce the sickness in test subjects for observations and then created a program that would allow astronauts to combat the sickness in six hours total.
+What resulted was a program of 12 half-hour sessions which combined training and biofeedback, which allowed astronauts to control their reactions instead of being subject to them.